filipeloyola/laboratory-tests-preprocessing/README.md

 This work used original data from COVID-19 Data Sharing/BR FAPESP, available at https://repositoriodatasharingfapesp.uspdigital.usp.br/, referent to Sirio Libanes hospital from Sao Paulo, Brazil.

 ## Jupyter Notebook
-File containing filters steeps to preprocessing.
+File containing filters steps to preprocessing.
 Patients were labeled according to the origin of laboraty tests, as shown below:

 - GROUP_0 - patients with exams coming only from the emergency room (NO_SEVERE);